AlexCC93/ROS2course/docs/source/Writing service and client. Python.rst

    ros2 run py_srvcli service_node

-Once, this node is ran, the service becomes available and in the terminal where ``client_node`` was executed it can be seen this otuput:
+Once, this node is run, the service becomes available and in the terminal where ``client_node`` was executed it can be seen this otuput:

 .. code-block:: console